MVerbakel/MVerbakel.github.io/_posts/2025-03-12-probability.md

 ## Odds

 **Odds** are a different way of expressing the likelihood of an event.
 While probability is the ratio of favorable outcomes to total outcomes, odds are typically expressed as the ratio of favorable outcomes to unfavorable outcomes.
 For example, if you have a 1 in 5 chance of winning, the odds are 1:5.
 Odds magnify probabilities, so they allow us to compare probabilities more easily by focusing on large whole numbers.
-E.g. comparing 0.01 to 0.005 it's hard to see one is twice as large, but comparing 99 to 1 versus 199 to 1 makes it easier to see the relative difference.
+For example, comparing probabilities 0.01 and 0.005 is difficult to interpret directly, but the odds 99:1 vs 199:1 make it easier to see that one is roughly twice as likely as the other.

 ## Combinations and permutations